Consider Bursting Your Christian Bubble

 4. Your outreach only reaches in.

 Take a moment to assess your church’s outreach events and activities.
 Who do they try to reach?
-Obviously, we should be reaching out to the community to serve and minister to their needs, most importantly among them the need for Jesus Christ.
+Obviously, we should be reaching out to the community to serve and minister to their needs, most importantly is the need for Jesus Christ.
 Plenty of churches don’t do this, though.

 5. You are uncomfortable with church visitors.

 Church visitors are a fantastic opportunity to show Christ’s love, and every visitor is a possible new member.
 Now, I’m not about the numbers game that some churches play, but a new member means a new person to bring her unique gifts to the church family.
 It also means someone else to serve with and minister to.
 She might be a new friend.
-Not to mention, she might not know the Lord yet, and this visit to your church could be a pivotal event in her future salvation.
-And you don’t like having new people come in?
+Moreover, she might not know the Lord yet, and this visit to your church could be a pivotal event in her future salvation.

 Yes, visitors make church less predictable.
 They might sit in your seat.
 (I hope you know that’s a joke…) A guest might wear something you’d never be caught wearing.
 She might live a lifestyle you know to be sin.
 You love her anyway and welcome her.
 Give her the gospel.
 If this is something you are not interested in doing, then you might be stuck in a Christian bubble.